LiChuanHuan/TTF/README.md

 ##English Description:

-You can use this tools to make PHP AND C# Class File from database table.
+You can use this tools to make PHP and C# Class File from database table.

 ###How can I use this tool?